harrymahar/indo-data-validation/README.md

 1. **OSM Indonesia Presets**

-   This is official presets for OSM Mapping in Indonesia.
+   This is the official presets for OSM Mapping in Indonesia.
 This presets made based on 4 years HOT Indonesia mapping training experience in Indonesia.
-We compile all important objects and information that often needen when map area in Indonesia.
-Using this presets, we hope quality of information and attributes objects in Indonesia can be improved so OSM data in Indonesia can be more reliable to use.
+We compile all important objects and information that often need to be mapped while doing mapping in Indonesia.
+With this presets, we hope the quality of information and attributes objects in Indonesia can be improved so OSM data in Indonesia can be more reliable to use.

 2. **Tracing Guide**